HomeVertebratesHutia

 Most hutias are herbivorous and feed on plant parts, like tubers, leaves, stems, bark, and roots.
 However, they may also consume invertebrates and small reptiles.

-They do not drink water and instead obtain hydration from the food they eat.
+They primarily obtain hydration from the food they eat, instead of drinking water.

 Behavior